Commenting on Projects Undergoing an Environmental Assessment

 Public Comment Policies

-Comments submitted to the EAO, either online, by mail or by fax, will be published on the Environmental Assessment Office Project Information & Collaboration (EPIC) application.
+Comments submitted to the EAO, either online, by mail or by fax, will be published on the EAO Project Information Centre (EPIC).

 The EAO publishes all comments received within seven days of receipt, except comments that do not meet our Public Comment Policy (PDF)